-In 2021 the value of the vessel utilization rate for the segment VL1218 is greater than 0.9 and it could be stated that capacity of this segment is in balance with the fishing opportunities.
-VUI value for segment VL2440 is just below the threshold 0.7 and it could be stated that capacity of this segment is not "in balance" with the fishing opportunity.
-The imbalance of fleet segment VL2440 could be evaluated in the next years, when reduction of this segment will be finished and new data will be available.
+In 2022 the value of the vessel utilization rate for the segment VL1218 is greater than 0.9 and it could be stated that capacity of this segment is in balance with the fishing opportunities.
+VUI value for segment VL2440 is just below the threshold 0.7 for four years in a row and it could be stated that capacity of this segment is not "in balance" with the fishing opportunity.
+IFI value for the segment VL2440 is above the threshold 10% for four years in a row and it could be stated that capacity of this segment is not "in balance" with the fishing opportunity.
+The measures to balance the fleet segment VL2440 are included into Annex VII of The Annual Report on the Latvian Fishing Fleet 2022.